New program trains people to conduct COVID-19 contact tracing in Chicago

 RELATED: Gov. Pritzker defends reopening plan to GOP lawmakers, business groups

-To move to phase four, the region must be able to begin contract tracing for more than 90% of cases within 24 hours.
+To move to phase four, the region must be able to begin contact tracing for more than 90% of cases within 24 hours.

-While significant progress has been made on testing, staffing for contract tracers still has a ways to go.
+While significant progress has been made on testing, staffing for contact tracers still has a ways to go.

 ZIP CODE TRACKER: Where is coronavirus in Illinois?